drush-ops/drush-launcher/README.md

     ```Shell
     sudo mv drush.phar /usr/local/bin/drush
     ```

+1. Windows users: create a drush.bat file in the same folder as drush.phar with the following lines.
+This gets around the problem where Windows does not know that .phar files are associated with `php`:

+   @echo off
+   php %~dp0\drush.phar %*

+## Update

 The Drush Launcher Phar is able to self update to the latest release.

 ```Shell